TumeloM71/EasyShop/README.md

-This is a demo project for an e-commerce website
+This is a demo project for an e-commerce website.
+This repository is the server-side code made with Java Spring Boot and MySQL

 #Home Page:
 ![Screenshot (142)](https://github.com/user-attachments/assets/a0587c2d-5d65-414b-884f-7e51f5985036)